-With Google meeting room hardware, joining a video call is as simple as entering the meeting name using the remote control or tapping the touchscreen.
-If you have a G Suite account, you can schedule video calls using Google Calendar and collaborate using other G Suite services.
+With Google meeting room hardware, joining a video meeting is as simple as entering the meeting name using the remote control or tapping the touchscreen.
+If you have a G Suite account, you can schedule video meetings using Google Calendar and collaborate using other G Suite services.
 Even if you don’t, you can still invite guests, share your computer screen, and more.

 All you need is a domain name